CodeYourFuture/curriculum/content/js2/blocks/median/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-1='Describe how to compute the mean of a set of data'
+1='Describe how to calculate the median of a list in JavaScript'
 +++

 In this problem, we want to computer the mean of a list of numbers.
 The mean is a type of average.